Difficulty

 Pawpaw: Asimina triloba

-The pawpaw peduncle borer is the only pest that is occasionally an issue, but most years, the damage is light.
-This, of course, does not include those that target a wide range of species.
-Disease is largely unimportant as well, but phyllosticta can spot the leaves and even crack some fruit in high pressure areas.
-Pawpaws are often said to be hardy down to zone 5a, but there is some evidence that many of them can handle temperatures down to zone 4a, at least when they are established.
+Excluding those that target a wide range of species, the pawpaw peduncle borer is the only pest that is occasionally an issue, but most years, the damage is light.
+Disease is largely unimportant as well, but phyllosticta can spot the leaves and even crack fruit in high pressure areas.
+Pawpaws are often said to be hardy down to zone 5a, but there is some evidence that many of them can handle temperatures down to zone 4a, at least after they have become established.
 Regardless, they require a fairly long grow season to ripen the fruit (at least 4 months from bloom), and only the earliest ripening varieties should be attempted near their northern limit.
 Pawpaws require minimal effort to manage, but they are best grown in a climate that is relatively wet.
 They also bloom rather late, which helps them avoid frost damage.

 NOTE: Do not consume pawpaws that have been heated in any way.
 It has a habit of making people sick.